bvarent/job-manager/README.md

 --------------------------

 * Require with composer
 * Add the module to the Zend application config.
+After DoctrineModule and DoctrineORMModule.
 * Create your own JobRecord descendant(s).
 Integrate the JobManager in your jobs.
 * Configure, create and apply doctrine migrations for your DB.